Before you leave home

 Take care of your overall wellbeing while you're in quarantine.

-Take another COVID-19 test toward the end of your quarantine.
+Take your Day-8 COVID-19 test during your 14-day quarantine.

 Instructions will be provided when you arrive in Canada.
 You will be required to stay in your place of quarantine until you receive a negative test result.